of silicification stages deduced from plant sections in chert

 As explained above, silica clusters accumulate at the bottom of the

 gap.
-The resulting emulsion with two level interfaces, left and right,
+The resulting suspension with two level interfaces, left and right,

 eventually solidifies.
-Hence, newly formed emulsion finds itself in
+Hence, newly formed suspension finds itself in

 separate compartments and makes levels whose heights are not

 correlated.
-While the latter emulsion, too, solidifies, the plant
+While the latter suspension, too, solidifies, the plant

 shrinks further and separates from the layer, leaving two tiny gaps